jed/dynamo-client/README.md

 The data object needs to serialize into the [DynamoDB JSON format](http://docs.amazonwebservices.com/amazondynamodb/latest/developerguide/DataFormat.html).

+If the optional `callback` function is not not provided, an `EventEmitter` instance is returned that emits either an `error` or `data` event with the appropriate payload parsed from the JSON returned from DynamoDB, followed by an `end` event.

-The callback is a function with the usual node-style `(err, data)` signature, in which data is an object parsed from the JSON returned by DynamoDB.
+If a callback is provided, it is called with the usual `(err, data)` signature upon the `end` event, in which data is an object parsed from the JSON returned by DynamoDB.

 To match [AWS expectations](http://docs.amazonwebservices.com/amazondynamodb/latest/developerguide/ErrorHandling.html#APIRetries), the following requests are automatically retried with exponential backoff (50ms, 100ms, 200ms, 400ms, etc) upon failure: